Alexander1752/cloud_courses/website/blog/2025-03-27-TORrenting.md

 When talking about cybersecurity, people often think about hacking systems or actively fighting hackers.
-However, one of the most important (and often considered to be boring) activities of a cybersecurity expert is to monitor (and search) for IOC (Indicator of Compromise).
+However, one of the most important (and often considered to be boring) activities of a cybersecurity expert is to monitor (and search) for IOCs (Indicators of Compromise).
 These IOCs are, then, used to detect (and prevent) attacks against your infrastructure, services or users.

-Usually, you monitor everything that can be monitored (kinda like a Big Brother): from your devices, services to the wild wild Internet.
+Usually, you monitor everything that can be monitored (kinda like a Big Brother): from your devices, services to the wild, wild Internet.
 While your local network is accessible, monitoring the rest of the Internet might be a really tricky task.
-One of the most challenging tasks is to monitor the [dark web](https://blog.talosintelligence.com/what-is-the-dark-web/) since it is usually accessible via TOR.
+One of the most challenging tasks is to monitor the [dark web](https://blog.talosintelligence.com/what-is-the-dark-web/) since it is usually only accessible via TOR.
-This blog post presents some general aspects of how one cybersecurity analyst can use TOR to analyze artefacts that are accessible only on the dark web.
+This blog post presents some general aspects of how a cybersecurity analyst can use TOR to analyze artifacts that can only be found on the dark web.

 <!-- truncate -->